Galleri multi-cancer early detection (MCED) blood test

 The NHS Galleri screening trial is looking at the test in people who do not have cancer.
-The SYMPLIFY study is looking at the Galleri test in people with possible cancer symptoms.
+The SYMPLIFY study looked at the Galleri test in people with possible cancer symptoms.
 Both the trial and study have now closed to recruitment.
+The SYMPLIFY study now has some results.

 The test looks for abnormal DNA Open a glossary item in the blood.
 The cells in our body release DNA that circulates in the blood.
 There are differences in the DNA of healthy cells and cancerous cells.
 The test aims to pick up these differences.
 Your blood is tested for signals that might mean you have cancer.